Nullspace Property for Optimality of Minimum Frame Angle Under Invertible Linear Operators: Introduction

 \section{Introduction}

+Frame theory has applications in fields such as signal processing, sparse representation theory and operator theory.
+The coherence of a frame is defined as the largest absolute normalized inner product between two distinct frame vectors.
+A finite frame can be represented as a matrix of full row rank.
+For a fixed number of elements, frames with the smallest coherence are called Grassmannian frames \cite{stro_2003}.
+Grassmanian frames attaining the Welch bound are known as equiangular tight frames (ETFs) \cite{mixon_2012}.
+Incoherent frames play a significant role due to their ability in providing sparse representations.

-Compressed Sensing (CS) \cite{donoho_2003,elad_2007, cand_2006, cds_2001, Kashin_2007} has emerged as a powerful and effective tool towards producing sparse signal representations.
-CS provides stable recovery of a sparse signal form an under-determined linear system of equations.
-Performance of several sparse recovery algorithms like Basis Pursuit (BP) and Orthogonal Matching Pursuit (OMP) depends on the coherence of the underlying frame.
-Frames that satisfy the Restricted Isometry Property (RIP) \cite{Donoho_2006, Elad_2006} are known to allow for exact recovery of sparse signals from a few of their linear measurements.
-However, in general, it is computationally hard to verify the Restricted Isometry Property (RIP) of a given frame.
-In contrast, the coherence (the largest absolute normalized inner product between two distinct columns) of a frame is an easily computable quantity that asserts RIP up to certain order \cite{Elad_2010}.
+The field of sparse representation theory, popularly known as compressed sensing (CS) \cite{elad_2007, Kashin_2007}, recovers a sparse signal from a few of its linear measurements.
+Performance of several sparse recovery algorithms such as basis pursuit (BP) and orthogonal matching pursuit (OMP) depends on the coherence of the underlying frame.
+Frames that satisfy the restricted isometry property (RIP) \cite{Elad_2006}\cite{UoB} are known to allow for exact recovery of sparse signals from a few of their linear measurements.
+However, in general, it is computationally hard to verify the RIP of a given frame.
+In contrast, the coherence of a frame, being easily computable, asserts RIP up to certain order \cite{Elad_2010}.

-Frames with small coherence are said to be incoherent.
-For a fixed number of elements, frames with the smallest coherence are called Grassmannian \cite{stro_2003}.
-The lowest bound on the minimal achievable correlation for any frame, known as Welch bound \cite{mixon_2012}, is given by $\sqrt{\frac{M-m}{m(M-1)}},$ where $m$ is the dimension of the ambient space and $M$ is the number of frame elements.
-Incoherent frames and especially Incoherent Unit Norm Tight Frames (UNTFs) play a significant role due to their ability in providing stable, sparse representations and effectiveness in the construction of signature sequences in CDMA systems \cite{viswa_1999, viswa_2002}.
-However, construction of such frames is known to be very difficult.

-In \cite{Tropp_2005, elad_2007}, J. Tropp et.al., and M. Elad have used an alternating projection method to produce incoherent frames.
-In~\cite{rusu_2015, Rusu_2013}, C. Rusu et. al., have proposed a convex optimization technique applied on a random Gaussian matrix for designing incoherent frames.
-In~\cite{bodmann_2010}, B. G. Bodmann et. al. have constructed UNTFs by differential equation based techniques.
-P. G. Casazza et. al. \cite{casazza_2012} have used a gradient descent algorithm for realizing UNTFs.
-In \cite{tsiligianni_2014}, E. Tsiligianni et. al. have proposed an iterative process on the Gram matrix of $\Phi$ to obtain an incoherent UNTF.